Lecture 9

 Suppose that we have a known set of mappings \(u_i \rightarrow y_i\), where \(i = 1, \ldots, N\).
 For example we might have some information about the regularizer \(R(u)\) for a set of \(u\) values.
 One possible technique is to train an SLP to approximate the true regularizer \(R_T(u)\).

-Then using the squared loss function, we can define the loss function as:
+Then, using the squared loss, we can define the loss function as:

-The summation is reorganized to get rid of the summation term where \(U\) is a matrix with the \(u_i^T\) as the columns, A is a matrix with \(a\) as the columns, and \(y\) is the vector of \(y_i\) values.
+The summation can be reorganized to eliminate the summation term, where \(U\) is a matrix with the \(u_i\) as its columns, \(A\) is a matrix with copies of \(a^T\) as its rows, and \(y\) is the vector of \(y_i\) values:

 \[\hat\theta = \min_{\theta} \mathcal{L}(\theta) = \min_{\hat w} \frac{1}{2} \left \| U^T\hat w - y \right \|^2.\]